 Not only do Muse Scholars attend stage shows as part of their curriculum, but they are often invited to special performances and musical discussions on campus.

 Muse students have received free tickets to Hello Gorgeous!
-A Salute to the Streisand Songbook (photo, below right) as well as a demonstration by Yo-Yo Ma and acclaimed dancer and Aspen Institute Arts Program Director Damian Woetzel (photo, above left), both of which took place at Hunter's Kaye Playhouse.
+A Salute to the Streisand Songbook (photo, below right) as well as a demonstration by Yo-Yo Ma and acclaimed dancer and Aspen Institute Arts Program Director Damian Woetzel, both of which took place at Hunter's Kaye Playhouse.

 Muse in the News - Music

 Nate McCarthy's (Class of '17) band, Regret the Hour, has been playing at some of New York's hippest venues.
-The Indie rock group has graced the stages at The Gramercy Theatre at the Knitting Factory.
-Hailing from Nyack, NY, Regret the Hour has been described as "atmospheric alternative rock...with chiming, churning melodies reminiscent of U2, the brainy edginess of Radiohead, and the infectious hummability of Kings of Leon.
-The band's music is smart yet accessible" (Surface Noise, 2011).
+The Indie rock group has graced the stages at The Gramercy Theatre and the Knitting Factory.
+Hailing from Nyack, NY, Regret the Hour has been described as "atmospheric alternative rock...with chiming, churning melodies reminiscent of U2, the brainy edginess of Radiohead, and the infectious hummability of Kings of Leon. " (Surface Noise, 2011).
 Click here to watch live footage and clips from the making of the band's new album, Better Days.

 Muse Scholar and harpist Emily Hopkins (Class of '15) competed in - and won - a competition to perform in a New York City subway station.